d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

-As RNNs and particularly the LSTM architecture (:numref:`sec_lstm`) rapidly gained popularity during the 2010s, a number of papers began to experiment with simplified architectures in hopes of retaining the key idea of incorporating an internal state and multiplicative gating mechanisms
+As RNNs and particularly the LSTM architecture (:numref:`sec_lstm`) rapidly gained popularity during the 2010s, a number of researchers began to experiment with simplified architectures in hopes of retaining the key idea of incorporating an internal state and multiplicative gating mechanisms